tianyu0207/IGD/README.md

 # IGD
-Code for 'Unsupervised Anomaly Detection and Localisation with Multi-scale Interpolated Gaussian Descriptors'
+Code for 'Unsupervised Anomaly Detection with Multi-scale Interpolated Gaussian Descriptors'

 Code will be released later.